hypervel/hypervel.org/docs/docs/database-testing.md

 ## Available Assertions

-Laravel Hyperf provides several database assertions for your [PHPUnit](https://phpunit.de/) feature tests.
+Hypervel provides several database assertions for your [PHPUnit](https://phpunit.de/) feature tests.
 We'll discuss each of these assertions below.

 #### assertDatabaseCount